 1. Cotton Ball Animals

-Warning: This one can get very messy, but it's also tons of fun for the whole family.
+Warning: This one can get pretty messy, but it's also tons of fun for the whole family.
 Painting with shaving cream is a great way to get different textures and patterns out of paint.
-To do this project, cut out a bunch of card stock into the shape of eggs.
+To do this project, cut out a bunch of cardstock into the shape of eggs.
 They can be big or small, but with younger kids, the bigger the better.